SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-28-biden-trump-debate.md

 This is not a hard choice.
 Vote for Biden.
 Vote for Democrats up and down the ticket.

 When we have a Democratic presidency and Congress, we can start repairing the damage.
-The most severe damage is recent, but W did his share and a lot goes all the way back to Reagan that we need to fix.
+The most severe damage is recent, but W did his share, and a lot goes all the way back to Reagan that we need to fix.

-That's the only way to get reasonable economic policy, lots of green energy, coastal desalination plants, high speed rail, huge expansions of housing and mass transit, unionization, gun control, voting rights, civil rights, progressive taxation to fund Social Security and Medicare&hellip; and all the things that used to mean American democracy.
+That's the only way to get reasonable economic policy, lots of green energy, coastal desalination plants, high speed rail, huge expansions of housing and mass transit, unionization, gun control, voting rights, civil rights, Roe v Wade encoded in law, something like Glass-Steagall, progressive taxation to fund Social Security and Medicare&hellip; and all the things that used to mean American democracy.

 You want American democracy back?
 Vote for Democrats, up and down the ticket.